MA Chinese and German

 - Culture, Modernity and the City in the Weimar Republic

-- Reading Literary Antisemitism; the Contemporary Short Story in German
+- The Contemporary Short Story in German

-- Migration and Integration in German-Language Discourses
+- Migration in German-Language Discourse

-You will take German language classes in essay and précis writing, spoken German and German-to-English translation of literary and journalistic texts.
+You will take German language classes in essay and précis writing, spoken German, and German-to-English translation of literary and journalistic texts.

 Find out more about the compulsory and optional courses in this degree programme.